claick-oliveira/k8s-gateway-api/README.md

 kubectl apply  -f kubernetes/gateway.yaml
 ```

-Now you need to create the http-route file based on the file `http-route.yaml.template` and change the variable `<YOUR DOMAIN>`
+Now you need to create the http-route file based on the file `http-route.yaml.template` and change the variable `<YOUR DOMAIN>`.

 To run the server you need to execute, but you need to be in the root folder: